Cyathodes glauca

-The word 'Cyathodes' is in reference to the flower, describing it as 'cup-shaped'.
-"Glauca' is derived from 'glaucous' which means blueish-grey or green, referring to the distinguishable, lighter colour on the underside of the leaves.
+The genus name Cyathodes is in reference to the flower, describing it as 'cup-shaped'.
+The specific epithet glauca is 'glaucous', which means bluish-grey or green, referring to the distinguishable, lighter colour on the underside of the leaves.

 Description

-Leaves: Dark green, linear and pointed 2–4 cm long.
+The leaves of Cyathodes glauca are dark green, linear and pointed, 2–4 cm long.
 They have parallel venation and form false whorls, particularly towards the end of the stem.
 Undersides are distinctively glaucous.

-Flowers: numerous, mostly terminal flowers, solitary in axils of final whorl.
-Slightly scented, they are small (1 cm), white and tubular with recurved lobes and protruding anthers.
-They flower in spring and early summer.
+Flowers are numerous, mostly terminal, and solitary in axils of final whorl.
+They are slightly scented, small (1 cm), white and tubular with recurved lobes and protruding anthers.
+Flowering occurs in spring and early summer.

-Fruit: a distinctively pink/purple drupe, 1 cm in diameter.
-Shape is that of a partially flattened tennis ball.
+The fruit is a distinctively pink-purple drupe, 1 cm in diameter.
+Its shape is that of a partially flattened tennis ball.

 Distribution

-Widespread and locally common understorey plant in open forest below 1100m (subalpine).
-It is found almost only in Tasmania, Australia, with outlying occurrences in central-east New South Wales and far southwest South Australia.
+Cyathodes glauca is a widespread and locally common understorey plant in open forest below 1100m (subalpine).
+It is found almost only in Tasmania, Australia.
 It inhabits mostly subalpine, sclerophyll woodland or wet sclerophyll forest.

 Ecology

 Common dominant species that Cyathodes glauca occurs with are Leptospermum scoparium, Pultenaea daphnoides, Monotoca glauca and Acacia species.
-Cyathodes glauca prefers moist, well-drained/poor quality soil.
+Cyathodes glauca prefers moist, well-drained and poor quality soil.
 As a result, it is often found on rocky slopes and boulder fields where clay soils overlay dolerite.
 Slopes are typically of a southeast aspect with gentle to moderate gradient and good drainage.

 Affinities

 There are three other known species within the genus Cyathodes.
-Cyathodes platystoma (a threatened species), has the largest leaves and is only found in wet sclerophyll forests of the Tasman Peninsula.
-Cyathodes straminea looks very similar to C. glauca although has smaller leaves, dark red drupes and is only found above 1100m.
+Cyathodes platystoma (a threatened species) has the largest leaves and is only found in wet sclerophyll forests of the Tasman Peninsula.
+C. straminea looks very similar to C. glauca although it has smaller leaves, dark red drupes and is only found above 1100m.

 Other recognisable members of the family Ericaceae include blueberries, cranberries and rhododendrons.